The Complete Guide to Build a Full Blown Multilanguage Website with Nuxt.js

-Don't forget to publish your content as we are going to deploy with published content.
-You can do it on each content item in top right corner or globally in the content tree,
+Don't forget to publish your content because we are going to deploy with published content.
+You can do it on each content item in the top right corner or globally in the content tree,

 You have multiple options for the deployment of your website/application to live or preview environment.
-One of the easiest ways is to use Now.sh and deployment using the command line.
+One of the easiest ways is to use Vercel (previously Now.sh) and deploy using the command line.

-We will use Now.sh version 2.
-At first, you should create an account on Now.sh and install their desktop application.
-Now create now.json file with the following content and change
+We will use Vercel which was previously known as ZEIT now.
+First, create an account on Vercel and install their desktop application.
+Then, create a now.json file with the following content and change

 ACCOUNT_NAME to your account name.